 Many people with plantar fasciitis find that shoes with a slight heel help to reduce the pain of this condition.
 This is because the plantar fascia does not need to stretch as much as usual by elevating the heel compared to the rest of the foot.
 As a result, you can walk much better without pain because you will not be forcing your fascia to stretch.

-Of course, you shouldn’t opt for very high heels shoes.
+Of course, you shouldn’t opt for very high heel shoes.
 This would make walking hard, and such shoes may strain your feet.
 Instead, it would help if you looked for shoes or sandals with a slight heel lift, preferably around one or two inches.

 For that reason, wearing the right shoes is very important.
 But what else should you look for besides shoes with slightly high heels?